veraPDF/veraPDF.github.io/validation/pdfa-part1/index.md

   * PDF 1.4 Reference, 7.2.6
   * Rules 6.4-5, 6.4-6

-## Rule 6.5.3-2
+## Rule <a name="6.5.3-2"></a>$

 ### Requirement

 >*An annotation dictionary shall contain the F key.
-The F key’s Print flag bit shall be set to 1 and its Hidden, Invisible and NoView flag bits shall be set to 0.*
+The F key's Print flag bit shall be set to 1 and its Hidden, Invisible and NoView flag bits shall be set to 0.*

 ### Error details